milanglacier/yarepl.nvim/README.md

 - Send text from a single buffer to multiple CLI Apps (same program or different)
 - Attach a buffer to a dedicated CLI Apps

-The plugin features integration with `aider.chat` and `OpenAI Codex CLI`, and provides convenient code cell text object definitions.
+The plugin features integration with `aider.chat`, `OpenAI Codex CLI`, and `OpenCode`, and provides convenient code cell text object definitions.
 Choose your preferred fuzzy finder among `telescope`, `fzf-lua`, or `Snacks.picker` to preview active REPLs.
 These features are available as [extensions](#extensions).